Sofia Richie Appears Braless On Instagram, Flashes Legs In Thigh-Slit Dress

 At just 20, Sofia Richie has more than made her mark.

-On April 18, the model and girlfriend to Scott Disick updated her Instagram.
+On April 18, the model and girlfriend of Scott Disick updated her Instagram.
 The full-length picture appears to be showcasing a thigh-flashing dress worn to attend Kourtney Kardashian’s 40th birthday party.
-The Keeping Up With The Kardashians star has been celebrating blowing out 40 candles on the cake – apparently with the inclusion of her baby daddy ex and his girlfriend.
+The Keeping Up With the Kardashians star has been celebrating blowing out 40 candles on the cake – apparently with the inclusion of her baby daddy ex and his girlfriend.

 Sofia is half Kourtney’s age.